HewlettPackard/shs-libfabric/man/fi_cxi.7.md

     overflow.
 There is a slight additional cost in the creation and tear-down of MR. This option is disabled by default.

-    See section *CXI Domain Extensions* on how to enable MR match events at the domain level instead of for the global process/job.
+    See section *CXI Domain Control Extensions* on how to enable MR match events at the domain level instead of for the global process/job.

+*FI_CXI_PROV_KEY_CACHE*
+:   Enabled by default, the caching of remote MR provider keys can be
+    disable by setting to 0.

+    See section *CXI Domain Control Extensions* on how to disable the remote provider key cache at the domain level instead of for the global process/job.

 *FI_CXI_LLRING_MODE*
 :   Set the policy for use of the low-latency command queue ring mechanism.